laravel/forge-sdk/README.md

 $forge->obtainLetsEncryptCertificate($serverId, $siteId, $data, $wait = true);
 ```

-On a Certificate Instance you may also call:
+On a `Certificate` instance you may also call:

 ```php
 $certificate->delete();